sarthak701/my-website/README.md

 Updates made on master on Github before rebase.

-## Repository Purpose

-This file is just a readme file.
+This file is a README file.

+## Purpose

+The purpose of this file is to provide examples on how to use git and github together.